 If you examine most mobile apps, you might notice they all look the same.
 They all use navigation bars, table lists, and a linear data display.
 These default patterns that designers habitually use may get the job done, but they’re not always the best approach for UX.

 Information structures that are too flat often fail to capture the attention and interest of users.
 As a result, users have to work harder to consume the information.
-It’s still doable, but the user has to make more of an effort.
-Not only that, but it’s not an enjoyable experience.
+It’s still doable, but the experience requires more cognitive effort and is less enjoyable.

 When you break free from these default UI patterns, you’ll go beyond navigation bars, table lists, and linear data displays.
 Your data, navigation bars, and table lists won’t be confined to a fixed structure.